Burrata Caprese Salad with Balsamic Pearls

 - 1 1/2 cups vegetable oil (may use olive oil if desired)

-- 11-ounce package of super sweet cherry tomatoes on the vine, sliced in half
+- 11-ounce package of super sweet cherry tomatoes on the vine, sliced in half or garden or heirloom tomatoes

 - 4 ounces Burrata, sliced (centers will ooze, so don't expect beautiful slices)